rsksmart/devportal/docs/04-resources/06-guides/powpeg/pegin/trezor.md

 sidebar_label:  Peg-in using Trezor Hardware Wallet
 title: "Performing a peg-in in using Trezor Hardware Wallet"
 description: "Here, we will learn how to perform a peg-in transaction using the Trezor Hardware Wallet."
-tags: [2 Way Peg, powpeg, peg-in, peg-out, bridge, rsk, rootstock]
+tags: [powpeg app, peg-in, peg-out, bridge, rsk, rootstock]
 ---

-In this guide, we will be performing a peg in transaction using the [PowPeg app](https://powpeg.rootstock.io/) application.
+In this guide, we will be performing a peg in transaction using the [PowPeg App](https://powpeg.rootstock.io/).

 ## Access Pegin Page